Rathbone Place

 Rathbone Place is a street in central London that runs roughly north-west from Oxford Street to Percy Street. it is joined on its eastern side by Percy Mews, Gresse Street, and Evelyn Yard.
 The street is mainly occupied by retail and office premises.

 History

 The street was originally known as Glanville Street.
 It was renamed after Captain Thomas Rathbone, who had owned a house on the street since 1684.

 Inhabitants

 The essayist and critic William Hazlitt lived at No. 12 from 1802 to 1805, while the painter John Constable lived at No. 50 during this time.
 The sculptor Gilbert Bayes lived at No. 52 from 1899 to 1900.
 The wax modeller Emma Peachey lived and had showrooms at No. 35 in the mid-19th century.

+Winsor & Newton, makers of artist's supplies, was founded in 1832 at 38 Rathbone Place.

 The music-hall publisher Henri D'Alcorn was based in Rathbone Place: at no. 22A in 1855–7, no. 18 in 1857–60 and no. 8 in 1860–67.